Cendoray/Traffic-Simulation/README.md

-A C# project representing a traffic simulation.
+A C# project done for school during my fourth semester representing a traffic simulation.
 Values can be changed by editing the .txt file in the debug folder.
 Contains cars, motorcycles, electric cars and electric motorcycles